At SPAR we are committed to protecting and respecting your privacy.

 We require all third parties that process personal data with our permission and on our behalf to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Some personal data that we collect from you may be transferred to the following entities who are based outside the United Kingdom, to assist us with processes such as:
+Some personal data that we collect from you may be transferred to 3rd party service suppliers, who maybe based outside the United Kingdom, to assist us with processes such as:

 These entities only use the personal data we transfer to them on our instruction and for our stated purposes and we understand that appropriate technical and organisational measures are in place to keep your personal data secure.

 Irrespective of whether you are a Consumer or a Commercial Contact under the UK GDPR, you have a number of individual rights in connection with your personal data.
 Those rights are as follows: